North Wilkesboro Speedway

-North Wilkesboro Speedway is a 0.625 mi paved oval short track in North Wilkesboro, North Carolina.
+North Wilkesboro Speedway is a 0.625 mi paved oval short track in North Wilkesboro, North Carolina, United States.
 The track has hosted a variety of racing events since its inaugural season of racing in 1947; primarily races sanctioned by NASCAR.
-The facility has a capacity of 25,000 as of 2023.
+The facility has a capacity of 19,800 as of 2023.
 North Wilkesboro Speedway is currently owned by Speedway Motorsports, LLC (SMI) and led by track executive director Graig Hoffman.

 In the mid-1940s, local Carolinian Enoch Staley built a track near the Brushy Mountains with help from Lawson Curry, John Mastin, and the Combs family.
 NWS was propped up with NASCAR Cup Series races soon after with help from NASCAR founder Bill France Sr. Until the 1990s, the track was owned by the Staley and Combs families with each controlling half-interest, in the process becoming ubiquitous for its connection to NASCAR's roots relating to moonshine runners.
 After Enoch died in 1995, and with popularity for NASCAR exploding in the 1990s, Speedway Motorsports (SMI) owner Bruton Smith and businessman Bob Bahre each bought out half interest from the families.
-Due to a strained relationship between the two along with the facility's reputation of lacking amenities, NWS was left desolated by 1997 to extreme local uproar.
+Due to a strained relationship between the two along with the facility's reputation of lacking amenities, NWS was left desolated by 1997 to extreme local opposition.
 SMI later bought full control of the track in 2007.
-After two decades of failed attempts to revive the track by various groups, Bruton's successor, Marcus Smith, led a successful campaign to reinvigorate the track after increasing pressure from drivers and North Wilkesboro locals in the early 2020s.
+After two decades of failed attempts to revive the track by various groups, Bruton's successor, Marcus Smith, led a successful campaign to resume major racing at the facility after increasing pressure from drivers and North Wilkesboro locals in the early 2020s.

 Description

 Configuration

 The speedway in its current form is measured at 0.625 mi, with 13 degrees of banking in the turns and 3 degrees of banking on the track's straightaways.
 The frontstretch is graded at a downhill slope and the backstretch is graded uphill, which is attributed to founder Enoch Staley running out of funds when constructing the facility.
-NWS is also asymmetrical.
+NWS is asymmetrical.
 Before 1957, North Wilkesboro Speedway utilized a dirt surface.
 In late August of that year, developers opted to pave the track; it was completed by mid-September.

 Amenities

-North Wilkesboro Speedway is next to U.S. Route 421.
+North Wilkesboro Speedway is right next to U.S. Route 421.
 As of 2023, the track has a reported capacity of 25,000 according to The Sporting News.
 At its peak, NWS had a capacity of 55,000 according to a 1996 report from The Herald-Sun.

 As of 2024, a currently ongoing effort by track developers to both modernize the facility and retain the vintage aesthetic of NWS is being made.
 As a result of it, most of the original structures built before 1996, including suites and a tower featuring a Winston Cigarettes-sponsored mural have been preserved.
 Modern amenities, such as new SAFER barriers, lighting systems, and sewer systems have or are planned to be added to modernize the facility as part of renovations.